 MS in Accounting

-Kaplan University's Master of Science in Accounting program is designed to help prepare students for professional practice in both the public and private sectors.
-Students will have the opportunity to study advanced knowledge of auditing, taxation, cost accounting, financial accounting, and related topics.
-Read more about the Kaplan University Master of Science in Accounting program here.
+Students enrolled in Southern New Hampshire University's Master of Science in Accounting program have the opportunity to study financial reporting, business law, and other associated topics.
+Read on to learn more about the Master of Science in Accounting program.

 Official Program Name: